TheJanusStream/symbios-avatar/docs/instruments.md

    true of the span and of no particular body.

-6. **Anchor on constructed landmarks, not measured crests.** `Skull::chin` is a crest the carve moves (#133, accepted); `Canon` is the ruler features are authored against.
+6. **Anchor on constructed landmarks, not measured crests.** `Skull::chin` is a crest the carve moves — accepted, by design; `Canon` is the ruler features are authored against.
 An instrument anchored on a crest follows the surface it is supposed to judge.

-7. **A guard per axis does not guard the product** — see `docs/budget.md` (#187).
+7. **A guard per axis does not guard the product** — see `docs/budget.md`.
    If two tests each pin one axis at its worst, write a third that pins both.

-8. **Know what each renderer cannot see.** The software renderer samples only the skin atlas's albedo (#45 open): every relief change is invisible there *by construction*.
+8. **Know what each renderer cannot see.** The software renderer samples only the skin atlas's albedo: every relief change is invisible there *by construction*.
 Judge relief in the viewer or with numbers.
-The viewer's vertex colours were sRGB-in-a-linear-channel until 2026-08-11 (viewer#14): every in-app colour judgement recorded before that date is void.

 9. **Print the number the test computes.** A test that computes its worst case and asserts silently makes the figure obtainable only by breaking the